 What do we do?

-We equip human trafficking survivors with the education, skills, and jobs they need to stay safe and stay free.
+10KW equips human trafficking survivors with the education, skills, and jobs they need to stay safe and stay free.

-What makes us different?
+What makes 10KW different?

 Most economic empowerment programs for human trafficking survivors focus on short-term, low-wage (and often low-dignity) jobs that leave them vulnerable to re-trafficking and further exploitation.
 We help survivors get real jobs — safe, sustainable, and significant — which create real opportunities that lead to real freedom.
 Forever.

 We equip survivors with the foundational training, resources, and support they need to succeed in the workforce.

 The survivor’s journey begins by enrolling in our 12-week Job Readiness Training Program.
 During this exploratory phase, clients participate in activities that clarify, inspire, and equip them for their future career.
 Over the three-month period, survivors begin to: